mbezjak/opjj-testing/1-reverse-list/README.md

-Introduction to testing by reversing a list.
+Introduction to unit testing by reversing a list.
 Example for integers:

     reverse [1, 2, 3, ..., n-1, n] := [n, n-1, ..., 3, 2, 1]

-List reverse is implemented in Java and other programming languages with intent to show different flavors of (unit) testing.
+List reverse is implemented in Java and other programming languages with intent to show different flavors of unit testing.

 ## Java